How to Grow and Care for Weeping Fig (Ficus benjamina) Indoors

 Fertilizer

-The best soil for Weeping Fig should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients like this all-purpose potting mix available at Amazon.
+The best soil for Weeping Fig should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
+All purpose potting mixes are perfect for this plant.

 Repotting

-Use a pot 1 size larger and one that has a drainage hole to avoid getting soggy soil as it can lead to root-rot disease.
+Use a pot 1 size larger and one that has a drainage hole to avoid getting soggy soil as it can lead to root-rot.
+Use a heavy pot to prevent it from toppling over as the plant can become top-heavy.
+Check out this ceramic pot with drainage hole and saucer on Amazon.

 Pruning